t-b/inferno/docs/README.md

 left headstage two blank by using `xx` to mark it as blank, associated the cell with identifier `b` to headstage three, and left the fourth headstage blank by not entering anything at all.
 Cell identifiers are case sensitive.
-You can set what string means no cell in your config with the `NO_CELL_STRING` value.
+You can set what string signifies that there is no cell on a headstage in your config with the `NO_CELL_STRING` value.

 ##### Details
 The Inferno installer adds inferno.exe to the windows PATH environment variable.